TMaher13/Robinhood-analysis/README.md

       b.
 Buy/sell stocks from the command line.

-  2. Call the IEX (Investors Exchange) API and analyze specific stocks.
+  2. Use the Stocker Toolkit to get stock data (quandl based package)

       a.
 Initially just look at historical data